Allan Pettersson: Early life

 Born on 19 September 1911, Gustaf Allan Pettersson was the youngest of four children.
 His father, Karl Viktor Pettersson (1875–1952), was a violent, alcoholic blacksmith, and his mother, Ida Paulina (née Svenson) (1876–1960), was a dressmaker.
 Pettersson was born at Granhammar manor in Västra Ryd parish in the Uppland province of Sweden.
-He grew up poor in Stockholm's Södermalm district, where he lived during his whole life.
+He grew up poor in Stockholm's Södermalm district, where he lived throughout his life.
 He once said:

 I wasn't born under a piano, I didn't spend my childhood with my father, the composer... no, I learnt how to work white-hot iron with the smith's hammer.
 My father was a smith who may have said no to God, but not to alcohol.
 My mother was a pious woman who sang and played with her four children.

 With his parents and siblings, Pettersson lived in a damp, one-room basement apartment with bars on the window.
 When he was 10, he bought a cheap violin with money he earned from selling Christmas cards and taught himself to play it.
 Even the beatings he received from his father and the threat of reform school could not diminish his interest in music.
 Through strict self-discipline and with the help of music, Pettersson freed himself from his social misery and difficult family circumstances.
 Aged 14, he finished elementary school and took up full-time practice on the violin.
-He later made two unsuccessful attempts to enter the Royal Swedish Academy of Music's conservatory.
+He later made two unsuccessful attempts to enter the conservatory of the Royal Swedish Academy of Music.

-In 1930, Pettersson began studying violin and later the viola, as well as counterpoint and harmony, at the Royal Swedish Academy of Music's conservatory (Royal College of Music, Stockholm).
+In 1930, Pettersson began studying violin and later the viola, as well as counterpoint and harmony, at the conservatory of the Royal Swedish Academy of Music (Royal College of Music, Stockholm).
 At the beginning of World War II, he was in Paris, studying the viola with the French violist Maurice Vieux.
 Pettersson won the Jenny Lind scholarship prize in 1938, using it to study abroad.